Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Primary activities - Description goes here

 ### Attack Pattern
 The type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
+Tactics represent the “why” of an ATT&CK technique.
+It is the adversary’s tactical objective: the reason for performing an action.
+Techniques represent “how” an adversary achieves a tactical objective by performing an action.
+For example, and adversary may dump credentials to achieve credential access.
+Procedures are the exact ways a particular adversary or piece of software implements a technique.
 Malware should have a short escription and be detailed below.
 Use list
 * [Attack Pattern](URL to source)
 * [Attack Pattern](URL to source)